-Course assessm Course assessment

-Total number of assessed students: 620

-Α В С D Е FX

-78.55 15.81 3.71 1.45 0.16 0.32

-Provides: prof. PhDr.
-Ol'ga Orosová, CSc., Mgr.
-Viera Čurová, PhD., Mgr.
+Course assessment Total number of assessed students: 663 А В С D Е FX 79.34 14.93 3.92 1.36 0.15 0.3 Provides: prof. PhDr.
+Oľga Orosová, CSc., Mgr.
 Janka Liptáková, PhDr.
 Anna Janovská, PhD., Mgr.
 Zuzana Michalove

-Course ID: KAaA/ | C

-Course name: E-mail English

-EMENb/15

-TWO CREDIT TESTS 70%; CONTINUOUS PREPARATION 10%, and ATTENDANCE AND ACTIVE PARTICIPATION 20%.
-To receive credits for this course students must pass the two credit tests; continuously and timely submit their reports and attend each class according to the schedule.
-Attendance is followed during the online sessions too.

-TESTS constitute 70% of the final mark:

-Ordinarily, student coursework is evaluated by letter grades, which are assigned a value based on a 100-point scale gained from two credit tests plus points for continuous preparation and active participation.
-The final mark is assigned according to the following scale:

-Students who are unable to take a credit test at the scheduled time due to a documented condition should contact the lecturer as soon as the need is apparent to discuss make-up examination accommodations and procedures.
-Students absent from a scheduled credit test will be examined by the lecturer separately in an ORAL EXAM to collect information about their level of preparedness.
-Oral exams will be realized during the lecturer's consultation hours as soon as possible after the missed credit test.
-The content of the oral examination will be equivalent with the content of the missed credit test but may last longer than a written test and can include deeper analysis of certain problem areas of the course.

-CONTINUOUS PREPARATION constitutes 10% of the final mark (maximum 10 points):

-Students are expected to prepare reports for each class by reading and processing the study materials and the required literature.
+University: P. J. Šafán rik University in Košice Faculty: Faculty of A rts Course ID: KAaA/ EMENb/15 Course name: E-mail English Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cro edits: 2 Recommended seme ster/trimester of the course: 2.
+Course level: I. Prerequisities: ACTIVE PARTICIPA tests; continuously an Attendance is followe TESTS constitute 70% Ordinarily, student co a 100-point scale gai participation.
+The fina A 100-93 B 92-86 C 85-78 D 77-72 E 71-65 FX 64-0 IS 70%; CONTINUOUS PREPARATION 10%, and ATTENDANCE AND TION 20%.
+To receive credits for this course students must pass the two credit d timely submit their reports and attend each class according to the schedule. ed during the online sessions too. % of the final mark: oursework is evaluated by letter grades, which are assigned a value based on ned from two credit tests plus points for continuous preparation and active al mark is assigned according to the following scale: should contact the le accommodations and the lecturer separately Oral exams will be re missed credit test.
+The missed credit test but problem areas of the of CONTINUOUS PRE Students are expected and the required litera Formal requirements Minimum 2 but maxii size 12, spacing 1.5, 3 ecturer as soon as the need is apparent to discuss make-up examination procedures.
+Students absent from a scheduled credit test will be examined by an ORAL EXAM to collect information about their level of preparedness. ealized during the lecturer's consultation hours as soon as possible after the ne content of the oral examination will be equivalent with the content of the may last longer than a written test and can include deeper analysis of certain course.
+PARATION constitutes 10% of the final mark (maximum 10 points): to prepare reports for each class by reading and processing the study materials syllabus of the course and the title of the topic for the week.

-Formal requirements for the home assignments:

-Minimum 2 but maximum 3 pages in Microsoft Word editor: letter type Times New Roman; letter size 12, spacing 1.5, 34 lines with 2865 characters per page with spaces.
-The report's header must contain the student's name and surname, study group, number of the given week according to the syllabus of the course and the title of the topic for the week.
 The final document must be saved in Printable Document Format (PDF).
 Ignoring any of these criteria will automatically lead to the refusal of the submitted report.